At The Long Eaton School, we pride ourselves on our relationship with parents and carers.

 We use School Gateway to send texts and emails, and parents can download the APP so they can see details regarding their child's timetable, attendance, behaviour, achievement, as well as paying for dinners/trips and letting parents see what food their child has bought from the school kitchen.

-We use SIMS Activities for parents to view lunchtime and after school clubs, VIVO for parents to see their child's achievements (parents should contact the school office if they haven't received log in details for either) and a Booking System for parents to make their own appointments for Parents' Evenings (parents will receive log-in details on their invite letter).
+We use SIMS Parent Lite App for parents to check their own and their child's information that we hold on our Management Information System and update us of any changes (parents are emailed a log in invite) and a Booking System for parents to make their own appointments for Parents' Evenings (parents will receive log-in details on their invite letter).

 Assemblies and Theme of the Week